DiaaZiada/Object-Counter-YOLOV3/README.md

  ## Setup For Predictions
  After download and extract the repository

- **Weights**
+ #### Weights
-put your weights in weights directory (to manage the files) or download coco weights for yolov3 of tiny yolo by run those commands yolo -> `$ sh weights/download_weights.sh` tiny yolo -> `$ sh weights/download_weights_tiny.sh`
+Add your weights in weights directory, or download coco weights for yolov3 of tiny yolo by running these commands yolo -> `$ sh weights/download_weights.sh` tiny yolo -> `$ sh weights/download_weights_tiny.sh`

-**Configurations**
+#### Configurations
-put your configuration file for your model in config directory (to manage the files) or use yolov3 of tiny yolo configurations models files
+Add your configuration file for your model in config directory, or use yolov3 of tiny yolo configurations models files

 ## Images
-`images.py` is the file that responsible to manage the predictions on images
+`images.py` is the script that is responsible for managing predictions on images
 ```
 usage: images.py [-h] [--images IMAGES] [--outputs OUTPUTS] [--bs BS]
                  [--confidence CONFIDENCE] [--nms_thresh NMS_THRESH]